Personalized and Comprehensive

 Many private schools require that an individually administered test of intellectual ability be submitted as part of consideration for admission.
 The most commonly required tests are The Wechsler Intelligence Scale for Children, Fifth Edition, (WISC-V) and The Wechsler Preschool and Primary Scale of Intelligence, Fourth Edition (WPPSI-IV).

-Adult Attention Deficit/Hyperactivity Disorder (ADHD) Testing
+Attention Deficit/Hyperactivity Disorder (ADHD) Testing for Children & Adults

 ADHD testing is often necessary in adult patients in order to clarify and confirm an initial diagnosis of ADHD.
 The testing can serve as a way to assess the severity and extent of presenting symptoms, as well.
 It can also clarify whether psycho-pharmacological intervention is warranted.
 Additionally, ADHD testing provides specific insight into symptom presentation, which can guide individualized treatment planning and recommendations across multiple settings.
 With a positive diagnosis, a treatment plan can be developed with a member of our clinical team.